kilskrift/backbone-workshop/api/README-API.md

 Execute todo.sql to create and populate the "todo" table.
 (Remember to insert your mysql root user password with the -p flag):

-  mysql todo -uroot -ppassword < todo.sql
+  mysql todos -uroot -ppassword < todo.sql

 Also, edit index.php getConnection() to use the same user credentials.